Monique-Wan/home/research.md

 ### Selected Journal Articles/ Book Chapters

+* Wan, S., & Alfred Sam.
+(2024).
+From praise to polarization: The role of controversial reviews in shaping consumer behavior in the PC game market. ***Journal of Marketing Analytics***, forthcoming.
 * Wan, S., Hsiao, C., & Zhou, Q. (2021).
 Can a time-varying structure provide a more robust panel construction of counterfactuals-straitjacket or straitjackets?. ***Empirical Economics***, 60, 113-129.
 * Wang, S., Wan, S. (2020) A VAR approach to forecasting multivariate long memory processes subject to structural breaks, ***Advances in Econometrics*** 42(3), in: Tong Li & M. Hashem Pesaran & Dek Terrell (ed.)
 Essays in Honor of Cheng Hsiao, Vol. 41, pp 105–141, Emerald Publishing Ltd.
 * Wan, S., & Song, H. (2019).
 Economic Impact Assessment of Mega-Events in the United Kingdom and Brazil. ***Journal of Hospitality and Tourism Research***, 43(7), 1044-1067.